-VA Loan Income Requirements
+VA Loan Income Requirements 2024

-VA requires a borrower to have adequate income to cover the repayment of the mortgage.
+The Department of Veterans Affairs requires a borrower to have adequate income to cover the repayment of the mortgage.
 Sufficient income consists of two factors:

-- Amount of Income
+- Amount of income

-- Likelihood of continuance.
+- Likelihood of continuance

-Amount of Income
+Amount of income

 - Most recent 30 days’ paystubs